JaniBashaShaik259/Azure-End-To-End-Data-Engineering-Project/README.md

 ---

 ## 🚀 Project Requirements
-### Building the Data Warehouse (Data Engineering)
+### Building the Data Warehouse using End to End Pipeline (Data Engineering)
 ### Objective

-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using Azure resources to consolidate sales data, enabling analytical reporting and informed decision-making.

 ### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.